 Several caves, formed during past eruptions of Mount Fuji, can be found around Aokigahara Jukai in the vicinity of Lake Saiko.
 Three of them, the Ice Cave, Wind Cave and Bat Cave, have been developed to be easily accessible to tourists.
 The area is also known for its autumn colors which are usually at their best around the first half of November.

-Apart from the retro buses, there are a few regular buses that operate between Kawaguchiko Station and Lake Saiko.
-Buses bound for Shin-Fuji and Lake Motosuko stop at the Fuji Midorino Kyukamura bus stop near Yurari Onsen (20 minutes, 520 yen) as well as at the ice and wind caves a few minutes later.
-There is one bus every 1-2 hours.
+Apart from the omni buses, there are a few regular buses that operate between Kawaguchiko Station and Lake Saiko.
+Buses bound for Shin-Fuji and Lake Motosuko stop at the Fuji Midorino Kyukamura bus stop near Yurari Onsen (20 minutes, 590 yen) as well as at the ice and wind caves a few minutes later.
+There is one bus about every hour.
 A second regular bus line connects Kawaguchiko Station with the northern shore of Lake Saiko, stopping near Iyashi no Sato and at the bat cave along the way.